MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/Get-CaseHoldPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in Office 365 Security & Compliance Center PowerShell.
 For more information, see [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell).

 Use the Get-CaseHoldPolicy to view existing case hold policies in the Security & Compliance Center.
+To get relevant information about how the hold was applied and the affected locations, you need to include the DistributionDetail switch.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).